 From Nairobi or Mombasa, one can fly or drive between reserves, or opt to do a bit of both.
 Most domestic flights out of Nairobi depart from Wilson Airport (WIL), 6km/4mi south of Nairobi.

 Whichever mode one chooses for travel, in most cases the local tour operator will arrange pick-up at the airport and all further transportation as part of the safari-package.

 The information on this page is just a brief, general guide and should not be used in replacement of a consultation with your travel doctor.
 The government organizations and travel clinics below are trusted resources for complete and up-to-date info about travelers’ health in Kenya.

 In our opinion, Kenya is generally safe to visit.
-The tourist industry is very established and visitors are very well looked after.
-Several governments have advised against traveling to some cities and remote border areas, but tour operators will only take you to places that are considered safe.
+The tourist industry very established and visitors are very well looked after.
+Several governments advised against traveling to some cities and remote border areas, but tour operators only take you to places that are considered safe.
 For more info on these travel warnings, see the advisory links below.
 There is a crime in big cities such as Nairobi and Mombasa, but most issues can be avoided by following basic safety precautions.
 More than a million tourists visit Kenya every year, and the vast majority of visits are trouble-free.

 Your safari guides will ensure your safety at all times – all you have to do is follow their instructions and always keep your distance from wild animals